-A test for platelet-associated antibodies shows whether you have antibodies that are directed against platelets in your blood.
+A test for platelet-associated antibodies shows if you have antibodies against platelets in your blood.

 A negative test is normal.